Danitilahun/FastAPI-Ecommerce-API/pytest_documentation.md

 Pytest's documentation is comprehensive, well-organized, and regularly updated.
 It covers everything from installation to advanced features like plugin development and configuration, making it an essential resource for learning Pytest.
 [Read the documentation here](https://docs.pytest.org/en/stable/).

 **Source Code**
 The Pytest GitHub repository offers insight into how the framework works.
-Key areas include the main entry point (`pytest.py`), test discovery (`collection.py`), fixture management (`fixtures.py`), and plugin handling (`hookspec.py`, `hookimpl.py`).
+Key areas include the main entry point, test discovery (`collection.py`), fixture management (`fixtures.py`), and plugin handling (`hookspec.py`, `hookimpl.py`).
 Exploring the code is helpful for troubleshooting and contributing to Pytest.
 [Check out the GitHub repository here](https://github.com/pytest-dev/pytest).

-**Open-Source Projects**
-Many open-source projects use Pytest.
-Reviewing them on GitHub can teach you about effective test strategies, fixture usage, and how to integrate Pytest with tools like code coverage services.
-Notable projects include `requests`, `aiohttp`, and `tox`.

 **Dependencies**
 Pytest relies on several dependencies, including: